 $ heroku addons:add newrelic:stark

 The example uses Stark.
 The other plan levels are: Wayne, Hawke, Drake, Murdock, Parker, West, Kent, Banner, and Marko.
-See the New Relic add-on plans page for details.
+For details, see the New Relic add-on plans page.

 Installing the add-on will automatically point you to the integrated Heroku/New Relic account.
 The add-on automatically creates a private New Relic account, and configures access for Heroku servers.
 New Relic will begin monitoring application performance, end user experience, and server performance collected after the add-on is installed.

 If New Relic for Web Apps is already installed, simply install the add-on using the steps above to upgrade.

 Download the latest Java agent .zip and unzip it into the root of your project.

 This will create a directory called newrelic with the necessary files.
 Add it to your project with

 -javaagent:newrelic/newrelic.jar to your

 Add the New Relic agent as a Maven dependency